msamandi/one-click-hugo-cms/site/content/products/_index.md

   description: >

 testimonials:
-  - author: Ziemek Wojciechowski
+  - author: Inspion Sports Ambassador Ziemek Wojciechowski - Team GB coach at 9 Olympic Games
     quote: >-
-     9 x Coach of GB Olympic Fencing Team
-     I endorse this Programme.
-Alexander Tofalides has been my student for nearly a decadeb and the programme he has put together for the children is first class.
+     Alexander Tofalides has been my student for nearly a decade and the programme he has put together for the children is first class.
 It will make them champions on and off the piste.
-  - author: Richard Kruse
-    quote: >-
-       Former World Number One and Four times Olympian  Alexander has been my teammate for many years on the British Team.
-The same drive and passion he shows on the piste, is evident in the classes Inspion Sports provides for their students.

 ---